My name is Mohamed Adel Fakhro (Mo Fakhro).

 I have traveled extensively for business, across the GCC, the US, China, Europe, and India, and have learned a great deal from their cultures and their people.

 I have split my time between my family businesses and my own businesses.
-Today, my own businesses have developed to be a conglomerate in their own right.
-My main personal company is named MBA Fakhro.
+Today, my own businesses have developed to be significant companies in their own right.
+My main personal company is a financial services company named MBA Fakhro.
 My family’s main businesses continue to develop.
-These family businesses include Abdulla Yousif Fakhro Group, YK Almoayyed Group, Adel Fakhro & Sons, and Suncity Ventures, among others.
+These family businesses include Abdulla Yousif Fakhro Group, YK Almoayyed Group, Adel Fakhro & Sons, Mona Almoayyed Investment Company, and Lotus Investment Company, among others.

-We are blessed to be the proud parents of three wonderful children, Maryam, Adel, and Rajwa.
+Beyond my education and my business career, I am the proud father of three wonderful children: Maryam, Adel, and Rajwa.

-I became the youngest ever person to be elected to the board of the Bahrain Chamber of Commerce and Industry in 2013, where I chaired two committees, the Entrepreneurship Committee, and the Internal Audit Committee during my four-year term.
+In terms of my community service, I became the youngest ever person to be elected to the Board of the Bahrain Chamber of Commerce and Industry in 2013, where I chaired two committees, the Entrepreneurship Committee, and the Internal Audit Committee during my four-year term.

 I was also appointed to the board of directors of Tamkeen (the Labour Fund) in 2015 and served for 8 years.
 I am currently a board of trustees member of Ibn Khuldoon National School.
 I served as a board member of al Muntada Society as Treasurer from 2012 to 2018.